-Leyder (Aiden, as he is liked to be called) began his financial career in 2013 after finding his curiosity with financial markets when he was 17 years old.
+Leyder (Aiden, as he is liked to be called) began his financial career in 2013 after discovering his curiosity about financial markets when he was 17.
 He began investing at the age of 18.

 He strives to help others reach their financial goals after experiencing people who did not understand how the markets worked or how everything in finance comes together.